DUI? I am prescribed this medication.

-Can you really be arrested for a DUI for driving after taking prescription medication?
-Everyone knows the risk of drinking alcohol and driving, but few realize the potential for being arrested for driving after taking legally prescribed medications.
-Probably 1/4 of the DUI cases that come into my office are prescription medication DUIs.
+Everyone knows the risk of drinking alcohol and driving.
+Few realize the potential for being arrested for driving after taking legally prescribed medications.
+Approximately 15% of the DUI cases that come into my office are prescription drug DUIs.

 Just to be clear, I am not talking just about driving after abusing prescription medications.
 What I am speaking about here is operating a motor vehicle while taking prescription medication.
 It is not a defense to a DUI that you were taking the medication as prescribed.
 If your driving is impaired, in any way, you can be arrested for a DUI from legal use of medication.
 This includes over-the-counter medications.

-There are many medications that, when taken as prescribed, can cause you to be legally impaired.
-Tranquilizers like Vicadin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambian and Seroquil, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive, and be a basis to charge you with a DUI.
+There are many drugs that, when taken as prescribed, can cause you to be legally impaired.
+Tranquilizers like Vicodin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambien and Seroquel, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive, and be a basis to charge you with a DUI.

-If you are on prescription drugs when you are stopped, you may be investigated for a DUI.
-The police officer is likely to investigate you first for a traditional alcohol DUI and begin by performing the Standardized Field Sobriety Tests.
-These are the typical tests you have probably seen on television, the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
-After the Field Sobriety Tests, the Officer will have you blow into a breath alcohol device, and after you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
+If you are on prescription drugs when the police stop you, they may investigate you for a DUI.
+The police officer is likely to investigate you first for a traditional alcohol DUI.
+He will begin by performing the Standardized Field Sobriety Tests.
+These are the normal tests that they show on TV shows, like COPS; the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
+After the Field Sobriety Tests, the Officer will have you blow into a breath alcohol device.
+After you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
 He is likely to call in a “Drug Recognition Expert”.
 The Drug Recognition Expert will conduct a battery of tests to try to approximate what type of medications or other drugs you may be on.
-He will then either have you submit a urine sample, or draw your blood.
+Finally, he will then either have you submit a urine sample or draw your blood.